shuyonggao/shuyonggao.github.io/_pages/about.md

   - /about.html
 ---

 I am currectly a Postdoctoral Fellow (Shanghai Super Postdoctoral Fellow) at <a href="https://www.fudanroilab.com/"> Lab of Robotics Oriented Intelligence </a>, School of Computer Science, Fudan University, China, mentored by Prof. <a href="https://faet.fudan.edu.cn/e4/28/c23898a255016/page.htm"> Wenqiang Zhang </a>.
 I received my Ph.D. degree from School of Computer Science, Fudan University, China, in Jan.
-2023, advised by Prof. <a href="https://faet.fudan.edu.cn/e4/28/c23898a255016/page.htm"> Wenqiang Zhang </a>.
+2023, advised by Prof. Wenqiang Zhang.
 Before that, I received my bachelor and master degree and in mechanical engineering and automation from Qingdao University.
-My research interests focused object recognition, generative AI, visual reasoning, and embodied intelligence.
+My research interests focus object recognition, generative AI, visual reasoning, and embodied intelligence.

 <!--